 This page contains affiliate links.
 Please read our disclosure for more info.

-This post is based on an amazing guide our friend Amy Cham compiled us full of her Japan tips to help us plan a trip to Japan years ago.
+This post is based on an amazing guide our friend Amy Dunn-Cham compiled us full of her Japan tips on how to plan a trip to Japan years ago.
 We have since visited Japan four times and update this post regularly with what we’ve learnt.

 Ah Japan, irasshaimase!
 Welcome to the land where everything just works.
 The land of convenience, the land of delicious food, paradox, naked strangers, and where respect permeates through every part of society and culture.

 In Japan the food can be described as clean and minimalist, but never simple, which probably sums up Japan as a whole.
 It’s a place that both lives up to, and out does, any expectation you have upon arrival.